RECYCLED ROBOT FOR KIDS!

 HOLD ON TO YOUR RECYCLING!

-Dive into your recycling bag and see what you can pull out, better still keep in mind what you need and get your kids to remember to hold on to odd tin cans, boxes different shapes and sizes putting them to one side and when you have gathered enough you can proceed with your robotic project.
+Dive into your recycling bag and see what you can pull out, better still keep in mind what you need and get your kids to remember to hold on to odd tin cans, and boxes of different shapes and sizes putting them to one side and when you have gathered enough you can proceed with your robotic project.

-Junk you need for one Robot.
+Junk you need for one Recycled Robot.

 • Easter egg box (head)